 - Glyphosate has little or no soil residual.
-It is rapidly bound by clay particles in the soil rendering it inactive.
-This means that glyphosate that comes in contact with the ground will not run off into water systems and becomes inactive.
+It is rapidly bound by clay particles in the soil, rendering it inactive.
+Glyphosate that comes in contact with the ground will not run off into water systems and becomes inactive.

 - It is considered to be one of the least toxic and environmentally benign herbicides in use.